SONOMAY 2022 - 2024

-Define a reference state of Mayotte outer reef slope soundscapes both in space (24 h recordings on 43 sites) and time (one year recordings on 4 sites)
+Define a reference state of Mayotte outer reef slope soundscapes both in space (24 h recordings on 43 sites) and time (one-year recordings on 4 sites)

 Collected raw acoustic data are archived.
-These archives constitute a durable heritage of Mayotte reef soundscapes and can be analysed again in the future according to new developments of Ecoacoustics.
+These archives constitute a durable heritage of Mayotte reef soundscapes and can be analysed again in the future according to new developments in Ecoacoustics.
 The acoustic data collected are valued in scientific popularisation actions for the general public.

 This ecoacoustic calibration is based on the soundscapes and videos recorded over 24 hours on the 43 sites.
 In the future, it will allow us to evaluate the fish assemblage structure on outer slope sites only relying on the soundscapes recorded there.
 Additional ecoacoustic indices are also computed to provide a holistic ecosystem assessment.